Top Dino Coins List (2026) – Best Dinosaur Crypto Coins to Buy

 Although Ripple and XRP are often used interchangeably, Ripple is a company independent of XRP, which is an open-source project with several features not integrated with Ripple’s services, such as automated DEX trading and NFTs.
 While independent, having Ripple as a well-connected partner has helped bring attention and real-world use cases to the XRP network.

 Ripple’s long-running legal battle with U.S. regulators over XRP’s disputed status as a security dominated blockchain news and business headlines for years.
-However, market sentiment for the token improved in 2023 when a federal court ruled that secondary-market XRP sales did not constitute securities transactions.
+However, markets rallied around XRP at the conclusion of the suit in 2025, which resulted in a $50 million penalty for Ripple.

 Meanwhile, the XRP Ledger has continued to evolve on its own.
 The protocol now supports automated market makers (AMMs) for decentralized swaps and non-fungible tokens (NFTs), with sidechain support on the roadmap.
 Although regulatory uncertainty caused XRP’s price to lag the broader market, the project has survived previous cycles and remains one of the crypto market’s most traded altcoins.
 Investors can easily buy XRP with deep liquidity on the most popular platforms.